 To identify where additional resources can do the most good, we follow a three-stage process:

-- Explore neglected global problems (such as mental health and pain)
+- Explore neglected global problems

 - Identify cost-effective interventions for alleviating those problems